Nazi relics from secret hoard unveiled at Argentina's Holocaust Museum

-BUENOS AIRES (Reuters) - Busts of German dictator Adolf Hitler and other Nazi relics that belonged to a hoard found in a collector’s secret hiding place will go on display at the Holocaust Museum in Argentina, where many high-ranking Nazis fled after the end of World War Two.
+BUENOS AIRES, Oct 3 (Reuters) - Busts of German dictator Adolf Hitler and other Nazi relics that belonged to a hoard found in a collector’s secret hiding place will go on display at the Holocaust Museum in Argentina, where many high-ranking Nazis fled after the end of World War Two.

 Argentina is home to Latin America’s largest Jewish population.
 The museum, which opened in 2001, is the only Holocaust museum in Latin America, according to museum officials.
 It will have a grand reopening at the beginning of December after a renovation to add exhibits to its original collection of photos and other Nazi propaganda.